-- 5.1 There will be engagement with key stakeholders and businesses across Torbay using a variety of methods including; online meetings, pre-arranged group meetings, one-to-one meetings and a survey to shape the strategy development. - 5.2 The Council will hold a six-week public consultation from 13th July 2022.
-A consultation plan is being developed to ensure effective community reach, engagement and ownership. - 5.3 Following the public consultation relevant feedback will be incorporated into the strategy document.
+- 5.1 The development of the Economic Growth Strategy involved engagement with key stakeholders and businesses across Torbay using a variety of methods including; online meetings, pre-arranged group meetings, one-to-one meetings and a survey to shape the strategy development. - 5.2 The Council held a public consultation that ran from 13th July 2022 to 2nd October 2022.
+Key findings are set out earlier in the report.
+The relevant findings have informed the draft Economic Growth Strategy and will inform the subsequent Action Plan.